Louisiana Workers' Compensation Lawyer

 It is important to keep in mind that you cannot be fired for filing a workers’ compensation claim.
 However, your employer is not under an obligation to keep your job for you while you recover from your injury.
 If the workers’ compensation claim or settlement does not seem to cover your immediate and future expenses, you are free to bring a claim outside workers’ compensation.
 However, it is important to determine whether a settlement with the OWCA could impact a personal injury claim.

 If you have questions regarding a workplace injury and are considering filing a workers’ compensation claim, do not hesitate to contact the attorneys of Jones & Hill.
-Our attorneys serve the Oakdale and Oberlin area, and have years of experience in handling workers’ compensation settlements and claims.
+Our attorneys serve the Oakdale, Oberlin, Lake Charles and Alexandria areas, and have years of experience in handling workers’ compensation settlements and claims.